For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can still apply for the Postgraduate Master's Loan if you already have an undergraduate Student Loan to pay off.
 But, it's worth knowing that you might have to start making repayments on both at the same time, depending on your salary after uni.

 Once you meet the salary thresholds, you'll pay 9% on anything above that to your undergraduate Student Loan, plus 6% towards your Postgraduate Loan.
-However, as the undergraduate threshold for English students is higher than the postgraduate one (£27,295 as opposed to £21,000), there is a bit of a buffer between the two.
+However, as the undergraduate threshold for English students is higher than the postgraduate one (£27,295 if you're on a Plan 2 loan as opposed to £21,000), there is a bit of a buffer between the two.

-What's more, even if you're repaying your undergraduate Student Loan and Postgraduate Loan at the same time, both will be treated as separate loans and will not be joined together at any point.
+What's more, even if you're repaying your undergraduate Student Loan and Postgraduate Loan at the same time, both will be treated as separate loans.

-See the below table for a rough idea of what your monthly repayments may be on the postgraduate and/or undergraduate Student Loan.
+The table (below) gives a rough idea of what your monthly repayments may be on the postgraduate and/or undergraduate Student Loan.
 Note that this table assumes you have a plan 2 undergraduate loan – use our guide to find out which Student Loan plan you're on.

 Monthly postgraduate and undergraduate Student Loan repayments